There are 7,641 islands in the Philippines how do you decide which ones to visit?

 We’ve broken the list into the 3 island groups that make up the Philippine archipelago: Luzon, Visayas, and Mindanao.
 Dividing 7,000+ islands into three groups is a very rough sorting, it will serve as a starting point to help understand the tourist areas of the Philippines.

-The Luzon islands include Luzon itself, Palawan, Mindoro, Marinduque, Masbate, Romblon, Catanduanes, Batanes, and Polilio, and surrounding smaller islands.
-Luzon island is the largest island in the Philippines, it’s 40,541 square miles in size.
+The Luzon islands include Luzon itself, Palawan, Mindoro, Marinduque, Masbate, Romblon, Catanduanes, Batanes, Polilio, and surrounding smaller islands.
+Luzon Island is the largest island in the Philippines, it’s 40,541 square miles in size.

 Recommended By: Getting Stamped

 There aren’t many places in the world that live up to all the hype.
 When we told fellow travelers we were traveling to the Philippines they all said one of the best places in the Philippines is El Nido.
 El Nido is the kind of place you could spend a week and never get bored.

 Crazy limestone cliffs surrounded by turquoise waters and hidden beaches are what to expect on day tours.
 After a day exploring the islands El Nido town has a great beach town vibe, with beach bars and happy hour specials to catch the sunset.
 A great selection of restaurants and hotels for every budget.
 El Nido is an adventure in itself getting to but it’s totally worth it.

 If you considering purchasing a drone this is when you’d want one.
 Sadly on our trip, we didn’t have ours yet, it’s the perfect place to bust out the DJI Mavic and don’t forget to bring a Mavic ND filter.

 Recommended By: Getting Stamped